Qiyiiii/py_g22/README.md

 To start the app (either remotely or locally), see the instructions in the section [How to Start This Project](#how-to-start-this-project).

 ### Creating a Profile
 To create a new profile, click on "Create Account."
-You will be prompted to enter your first name, email, gender, a valid U.S. zip code, and your age (18+ only).
+You will be prompted to enter your first name, email, gender, a valid U.S. zip code, and your age (must be 18 or older).

-We have pre-loaded our database with singles, aged 18-30, living in New York City.
+Our database is pre-loaded with singles aged 18-30 living in New York City.
 For the best results, choose a Manhattan zip code (e.g. 10001) and an age between 18 and 35.

 Choose TV genres that you're interested in.
 You can select as many as you would like from our list.
-When you're happy with your profile, click "Join."
-Our app will automatically log you in and show you a user id.
-Make a note of your user id so you can log back in later.
+When you're satisfied with your profile, click "Join."
+Our app will automatically log you in and show you a user ID.
+Make sure to note your user ID for future logins.

-Help: If you receive the error "Failed to create user," make sure that you have entered a unique email, an age of 18+, and a valid U.S. Zip code.
+Help: If you encounter the error "Failed to create user," ensure your email is unique, your age is 18 or older, and you’ve entered a valid U.S. zip code.

-### Logging Out
-To log out of your account, click on "Log out" in the bottom right hand corner of the profile page.

-### Logging In
+### Logging In/Out
-To log into your account, click "Login" on the home page.
-You will be prompted to enter your unique user id.
+To log in, click "Login" on the home page.
+You will be prompted to enter your unique user ID.

+To log out, click "Log out" in the bottom right corner of the profile page.

 ### Finding a Match and Liking/Disliking Users

-Click on "New Match" To view the profile of someone we think would be a good match for you.
-If you're interested in someone, click "Like User" If they're not for you, click "Dislike User."
-Or, you can click "Go back to profile page" if you're not ready to make a decision.
+Click "New Match" to view a profile of a potential match.
+If you're interested, click "Like User"; if not, click "Dislike User."

+On the profile page, you can view profiles you have liked or disliked by clicking "Liked" or "Disliked."
+If you liked someone and they liked you back, congratulations!
+You’ve found a match, and they will appear on your "Matches" page.

 ### Editing your profile
-You can edit your information on the profile page.
-Click on the "Edit" buttons next to your current name, gender, location, or age.
+To update your information, go to the profile page and click the "Edit" buttons next to your current name, gender, location, or age.

-Help: If you do not see your changes to your age or location, make sure that you have entered an age of 18+ and a valid U.S. Zip code.
+Help: If you do not see updates to your age or location, ensure that your age is 18 or older and you’ve entered a valid U.S. zip code.

+### Customizing preferences
+At chill, we tailor recommendations based on TV tastes, distance, and age difference.
+To adjust how important these factors are to you, visit the "Preferences" page and click "Edit" to rate them on a scale from 1 (not important) to 10 (very important).
+We will adjust your algorithm based on the proportion of these ratings.

+### Deleting your profile
+We’re sorry to see you go!
+To delete your profile, click "Delete User" in the bottom left corner of the profile page and confirm by clicking "Ok."

 # Architecture:
 <img src="https://github.com/Qiyiiii/py_g22/blob/main/imgs/Group22.png" alt="Class Responsibility Collaborator Card" width="700" height="500">